 On December 31, 1974, the President of the United States signed into law amendments to the Family Educational Rights and Privacy Act.
 This act is designed to protect the privacy of parents and students with regard to access of records, and the opportunity for a hearing to challenge records when they are alleged to be inaccurate, misleading, or inappropriate.
 These amendments provide the basis for USMs Policy on the Confidentiality of Student Records.

-This act applies to students presently enrolled at USM, former students and alumni, but not to applicants seeking admissions to the institution.
+This act applies to students presently enrolled at USM, former students and alumni, but not to applicants seeking admission to the institution.

 Once a student reaches the age of 18 or matriculates in a postsecondary institution his/her parents no longer have an automatic legal right to examine his/her educational records.
 It is USM’s policy however, to grant a parental right to access the educational record if the student is considered dependent for tax purposes.

 A student who has attained 18 years of age or is attending an institution of postsecondary education.

 Those records, files, documents, and other materials which contain information directly related to a student, and are maintained by an institution or by a party acting for such an institution.